Stinky-c/Wavelink/docs/index.rst

 Welcome to WaveLink's Documentation!
 ========================================

-WaveLink is a powerful and robust Lavalink wrapper for Discord.py.
+WaveLink is a powerful and robust Lavalink wrapper for Disnake.

 Help and Support